-These pants are size 2 by NYDJ, and they are the Sheri Slim fit.
-(You can see that the number size means nothing.)
+The pants are by NYDJ, and they are the Sheri Slim fit.
 The jacket is old from White House|Black Market.
 The silk scarf is a few years old.
 The shoes are by Paul Green.

 The white ankle pants above are a size 6 in a lightweight cotton twill fabric from Fabrizio Gianni.
 The top is by Clara Sunwoo from My Fair Lady.
 The sandals are a few years old from Vince Camuto.
-Fit, fabric, and color are the things I take into consideration when buying pants.
+Fit, material, and color are the things I take into consideration when buying pants.
 I hope this post helps you to discover which pants will work best for you.